lawun330/lawun330/README.md

 - My coding journey began with Arduino projects such as a smart home system, IoT-based temperature control using the ThingSpeak API, a door lock, a stopwatch, and a plant monitoring system.
 More details can be found in my [Arduino-Learning](https://github.com/lawun330/Arduino-Learning) repository.
 - During the COVID-19 pandemic, I developed the code for a "Refiller Robot" which was donated to Wai Bar Gi Hospital in Myanmar.
 The project, done with my LORA teammates at YTU, was featured on [BBC News Myanmar](https://youtu.be/Vs6lDYDOak4?si=kkbzYx5g9wyoec0Q).
 - I’ve been exploring various fields, including Front-end Development, Machine Learning, Reinforcement Learning, Data Structures, Algorithms, Information Retrieval, Classical AI, Data Science, and Quantum Algorithms.
 Related projects can be found in my repositories.
-- I'm currently focusing on deepening my knowledge in Quantum Computing, while continuing to build real-world projects that challenge and inspire me.

 ## Technologies and Tools
 <p>Core:</p>